 The customer experience is key to having someone buy from your global brand instead of shopping from a competitor.
 When a local competitor has become complacent in a certain area of their business, you can swoop in and win over potential customers by fulfilling that need or expectation.

-One more tip for creating a competitive advantage: emphasize your brand values and adapt them to your new market.
+One more tip for gaining competitive advantage: emphasize your brand values and adapt them to your new market.
 Audiences that connect with your views and values are more likely to stay engaged and approach your company with interest.

 Essentially, authenticity sells –– and this is clear in all global markets.